nikhilrana13/QuickBus-MERN-Stack-Bus-Booking-Platform/README.md

 QuickBus – MERN Stack Bus Booking Platform 🚍

-QuickBus is a complete, production-ready bus booking application built using the MERN stack, inspired by RedBus.
+QuickBus is a bus booking application built using the MERN stack, inspired by RedBus.
 It provides both user-friendly interfaces for passengers and powerful dashboards for operators, with real-time seat selection, automated notifications, and dynamic bus management.

 🔹 Features
 User Features